Individual Counselling Gold Coast

 4. Depression and Feeling Stuck

 While we all feel sad, moody or low from time to time, some people experience these feelings intensely, for long periods of time (weeks, months or even years) and sometimes without any apparent reason.
 Depression is more than just a low mood – it's a serious condition that affects your mental and physical health.
 Depression affects how you feel about yourself and makes life more difficult to manage from day to day.
 It is like living with a negative nagging person who only sees your faults.
 This internal critic is very destructive and easily triggered once the brain routes thoughts down the same neurons that are lacking in the right levels of dopamine and serotonin.
+Talking with a counsellor and learning new methods can help you to take control over the inner-critic.

 5. Separation and Divorce